fekoneko/piximan/README.md

 Pixiv batch **downloader** and local collection **viewer**.
 Preserve your favorite art with ease!

 > [!NOTE]
-> The project is still in early development

-## Included tools

-- `piximan` - collection viewer GUI - **not yet implemented**
-- `piximanctl` - CLI download tool for your automated scripts
+> The GUI for viewer is yet to be implemented.
+By now you can use CLI tool to download works.

-## Features
+## Downloader Features

-### Downloader

-- Illustrations / manga / ugoira / novels are all supported for download
+- Download illustrations / manga / ugoira / novels
+- Download by ID or from list
+- Infer work IDs from existing collection paths
-- You can download different sizes (resolution) of the illustrations / manga
+- Download different sizes (resolutions) of the illustrations / manga
-- Useful metadata is saved with the downloaded work in _YAML_ format
+- Store work metadata with downloaded work in _YAML_ format
-- Supported substitutions in destination path: `{title}` / `{id}` / `{user}` / `{userid}`
+- Use substitutions in download path: `{title}` / `{id}` / `{user}` / `{userid}` / `{restrict}`
-- Supported inferring work IDs from existing collection paths
+- Make requests concurrently when it's possible without bothering the Pixiv servers too much
-- The utility tries to make as few authorized requests as possible
+- Authorize requests with your session ID, `piximanctl` will try to use it as few as possible
+- Encrypt your session ID with a master password

 ## Getting started with `piximanctl` CLI tool

-> [!NOTE]
-> This section is outdated and needs to be updated

-Before using the tool you need to configure the _session ID_.
-This will authorize you on _pixiv.net_ and let `piximanctl` fetch work metadata.
+### Authorization

+> If you only download works without restriction (without R-18, R-18G) you can skip this section.

+For some requests Pixiv requires you to be authorized.
+For example, to fetch frames for R-18 ugoira you must have the R-18 option checked in your profile.
+To authorize these requests you need to configure the _session ID_.

-You can get session ID with your browser _cookies_ right now:
+You can get session ID from your browser _cookies_ right now:

 - Go to [https://www.pixiv.net](https://wwww.pixiv.net)
 - On the website press `F12` to access the devtools panel